harness/developer-hub/release-notes/platform.md

   This issue has been fixed.
 The value of JAVA_OPTS is now appended to the default JVM options, thus allowing you to override the default options.

   This item is available with Harness Platform version 80120 and does not require a new delegate version.
-For information about Harness Delegate features that require a specific delegate version, go the [Delegate release notes](/release-notes/delegate).
+For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - Delegates showed high CPU usage caused by a large number of threads that perform read operations being generated and abandoned.
 (PL-39797)

-  This issue has been resolved through improved message read performance and increased read timeout.
+  This issue has been resolved through improved message read performance and an increased read timeout.

   This item requires Harness Delegate version 80104.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).